ixy-languages/ixy.rs/README.md

 * less than 2000 lines of Rust code for the driver and two sample applications
 * simple API to use, see this README
-* super fast, can saturate a 10 Gbit/s connection with 60 byte packets on a single cpu core
+* super fast, can forward > 26 million packets per second on a single 3.3 GHz CPU core
+* documented code

 ## Build instructions

-You will need a nightly version of Rust and its package manager `cargo`.
+You will need Rust and its package manager `cargo`.
 Install using:

 ```
-curl https://sh.rustup.rs -sSf | sh -s -- -y --default-toolchain nightly
+curl https://sh.rustup.rs -sSf | sh -s -- -y
 source $HOME/.cargo/env
 ```